Consultancy is a popular career option for many students, but do you know what it entails?

 The management consultancy profile on the Prospects website and TARGETJobs consultancy pages give more detailed information and an overview of the roles and responsibilities.

-The typical graduate entry role is an analyst or business analyst working within a team on a variety of projects in order to develop professional skills.
+The typical graduate entry role is an analyst or business analyst working within a team on a variety of projects to develop professional skills.

 Specialised consultancy areas include: